 Cabling for System Management, Alarms, and Network Clocking

-The multishelf system supports several options for system management connections, and it provides connections for triggering external alarms and controlling optical cable clocking.
+The CRS Back-to-Back System supports several options for system management connections, and it provides connections for triggering external alarms and controlling optical cable clocking.
 A console port connection must be established before the system can be configured and become operational.
 The optional external alarm and network clocking features can be cabled at any time.

 This chapter describes the following cabling options:

 Console Port Cabling

 The initial configuration of an PRP takes place through the console port.
 Although PRPs have Ethernet ports, the Ethernet ports cannot be used until they are configured.